-3.23 Woburn Sands High Street provides a wide range of shops and services.
+Woburn Sands High Street provides a wide range of shops and services.
 These include:

-- Two Banks, a Post Office, and a garage - Two small supermarkets, a delicatessen, a baker, and a wine shop - A number of boutiques, three hairdressers, and a jewellers - A newsagent, two estate agents, and a travel agent - A chemist, a hardware shop, a range of specialist shops, and two charity shops - One pub, three restaurants/takeaways and a cafe

-Currently there are three vacant shops
+- Two Banks, a Post Office, and a garage - A small supermarket, a delicatessen, a baker, and a wine shop - A number of boutiques, three hairdressers, and two jewellers - A newsagent, two estate agents, and a travel agent - A chemist, a hardware shop, a range of specialist shops, and two charity shops - One pub, three restaurants/takeaways and a cafe - Currently there are three vacant shops

-3.24 In addition there is a pub, a takeaway, a restaurant, a hairdresser, and an estate agent at the south end of the High Street/Aspley Hill over the parish boundary in Aspley Guise.
+In addition there is a pub, a takeaway, a restaurant, a hairdresser, and an estate agent at the south end of the High Street/Aspley Hill over the parish boundary in Aspley Guise.

-3.25 As indicated above in para 2.3 the High Street attracts customers from the wider Woburn Sands area, and some of the specialist shops from customers further afield.
+As indicated above in Section 2.2 the High Street attracts customers from the wider Woburn Sands area, and some of the specialist shops from customers further afield.

-3.26 There is limited parking in the High Street but a central shoppers car park is available although this can be full at certain peak times.
+There is limited parking in the High Street but a central shoppers car park is available although this can be full at certain peak times.

-3.27 There is also a small collection of retail outlets at the northern end of Station Road (the Station Hotel, a newsagent, a wine merchant, a bicycle shop, and two hairdressers are in Woburn Sands while a pub, carpet shop, and fish-and-chip shop are in Aspley Guise).
+There is also a small collection of retail outlets at the northern end of Station Road (the Station Hotel, a newsagent, a large vacant shop, and two hairdressers are in Woburn Sands while a pub, carpet shop, and fish-and-chip shop are in Aspley Guise).